 - Perfect for testing a product before you make a bigger investment

 - Transit times are a lot slower than US domestic shipping ·

 - Shipping items that weigh over 1KG will be more expensive than USA domestic shipping

 A 3PL service is slowly becoming the new norm for large ecommerce businesses who wish to maximize their profits, and compete with massive brands such as Amazon.
-Just like dropshipping from China, this model also offers a plethora of pros, with some cons.
+Just like fulfillment from China, this model also offers a plethora of pros, with some cons.

 - Faster delivery times

 - Can get expensive or risky when you are holding too much stock and can’t sell for various reasons

 Based on our analysis, there are two key differentiators between dropshipping from China and using a third-party domestic shipping.

 US Domestic shipping is 13.73 days faster than dropshipping from China.
 That’s an average number mind you.
 But it gives you a fair idea of what to expect.